Terms and Conditions

 Sole Monetary Recourse to Insurance.
 TO THE FULLEST EXTENT PERMITTED BY LAW, CUSTOMER’S SOLE AND EXCLUSIVE MONETARY RECOURSE FOR CLAIMS INDEMNIFIED UNDER THIS SECTION 12 IS LIMITED TO THE PROCEEDS OF ITSL’S APPLICABLE INSURANCE POLICIES, AND ITSL WILL HAVE NO DIRECT MONETARY LIABILITY BEYOND SUCH PROCEEDS.
 ITSL WILL MAINTAIN PROFESSIONAL LIABILITY / TECHNOLOGY E&O COVERAGE OF USD $1,000,000 PER CLAIM AND USD $3,000,000 AGGREGATE, AND MAY MAINTAIN CYBER LIABILITY COVERAGE AT COMMERCIALLY REASONABLE LIMITS.
 UPON REASONABLE REQUEST, ITSL WILL PROVIDE CERTIFICATES OF INSURANCE.

-Customer Indemnity.
-Customer will defend, indemnify, and hold harmless ITSL from third‑party claims to the extent arising from Customer Content, Customer instructions, or use of the Services in violation of the Documentation, these T&Cs, or applicable law.
+Customer Indemnity / Hold Harmless.
+Customer will defend, indemnify, and hold harmless ITSL (including its officers, directors, employees, agents, and affiliates) from third-party claims to the extent arising from Customer Content, Customer instructions, Customer systems/integrations, or use of the Services in violation of the Documentation, these T&Cs, or applicable law.

 13) Limitation of Liability